 I was never a fan of packing cubes until I tried them out!
 Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.
 I cannot believe how much more organized I am now!
 And I never leave without them anymore.

 Hydration is so important.
-When I visited Split it was in the mid-90s and having water with me was very important.
-You want to remain hydrated to support your immune system which in turn will be stronger to fight off any germs you will encounter during your day trips from Split.
+When I visited Budapest it was warm and having water with me was very important.
+You want to remain hydrated to support your immune system which in turn will be stronger to fight off any germs you will encounter during your day 2 days in Budapest.
 You will want to bring your own refillable water bottle with you.